Skip to main content

 International Perspectives (3)One course in this area from a university approved list is required.
 This course can count simultaneously for both the university requirement in International Perspectives and a college requirement in the humanities or social sciences area.

-U. S. Diversity (3)One course in this area from a university approved list is required.
+U. S. Cultures and Communities (3)One course in this area from a university approved list is required.
 This course can count simultaneously for both the university requirement in International Perspectives and a college requirement in the humanities or social sciences area.

 Requirements for majors in the College of Agriculture and Life Sciences